-The solutions are many, and yes, the urban population ought to participate in them, but in reasonable proportion to its role in creating the problem.
+The solutions at the state level are many, and yes, the urban population ought to participate in them, but in reasonable proportion to its role in creating the problem.
 Most studies conclude that the nitrates in our water are about 90% from farm runoff and CAFO lagoon seepage and spills.
 Roughly 10% come from urban fertilizer use and septic tank seepage.
 Most farmers are good stewards of the land, but those who are not are making the rest look bad, and the "good actors" ought to be leading the fight to stop the polluters.

 A better idea is to create incentives for large ag operations to do the right thing in the first place, such as a menu of good practices (cover crops, etc) from which a farm must choose and implement in order to be eligible to receive crop insurance - something nearly all farmers want.
 Perhaps this could be further facilitated by the state offering low-interest loans to offset conservation costs.

 With the threat of global warming not just looming but present, taking care of Iowa's precious water and soil becomes even more important, and worth instituting regulations to protect it.